Ratio of Debt-to-Income

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Mortgage Loan Pre-Qualification Calculator.
+If you want to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to go over pre-qualification to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be thrilled to pre-qualify you to help you figure out how much you can afford.

 Got a Question?